maxence-glt/raytracer/notes/rendering/Light scattering at surfaces.md

 Each object must provide a description of its appearance, including information about how light interacts with the object’s surface, as well as the nature of the reradiated (or _scattered_) light.
 Models for surface scattering are typically parameterized so that they can simulate a variety of appearances.

+Each object in the scene provides a _material_, which is a description of its appearance properties at each point on the surface.
+This description is given by the [[bidirectional reflectance distribution function]]